rohansk22/Performance-Analysis-of-a-Solar-Thermal-Operated-Domestic-Drying-System/README.md

 <br> The drying system is basically a solar dryer comprising of a black tray mounted on an aluminium frame and enclosed within a glass cover.
 This glass tray induces a greenhouse effect that effectively dries the leaves. <br>
 <br> As part of my final year project, my team ( Prerak, Shravan, Shikhar and I ) undertook a project to characterize the working of this dryer. <br>
-<br> The idea was to predict how quickly it would dry leaves based on the weather conditions of the place.
+<br> The idea was to predict how quickly it would dry leaves ( Curry leaves, Mint leaves and Spinach leaves ) based on the weather conditions of the place.
 We conducted this project in Bangalore, India. <br>

 <br> We tested 2 use cases: Open drying V/s Closed Drying <br>